Skullervo/CTlab/README.md

 Since the use of Astra toolbox is not possible on Mac computers, a slightly separate version of the program has been developed for this purpose.
 The Mac version does not support iterative reconstruction algorithms or fanflat beam geometry in X-ray projection detection.

-## Updated version

-The next version will include a new Imaging target and a tool for technical image quality analysis.

 ## Noteworthy

 Since CTlab is being widely distributed for the first time, it may contain unforeseen bugs.
 If you wish, you can report these to the Issues channel.
 Thank you!

+## Future version

+The next version will include a new Imaging target and a tool for technical image quality analysis.